Biphasic modulation of Aβ(1–40) self-assembly by porphyrins: effects of concentration and structural variation

 Abstract

-Aβ peptides self-assemble into senile plaques, a hallmark of Alzheimer’s disease (AD).
-The search for compounds able to modulate peptide self-assembly still await molecular and structural insights.
+Aβ peptides self-assemble into senile plaques, a hallmark of Alzheimer's disease (AD).
+The search for compounds able to modulate peptide self-assembly still awaits molecular and structural insights.
 In the present work, we have investigated a series of cationic porphyrins.
-By monitoring the kinetics of peptide self-assembly by thioflavin T (ThT) fluorescence and by imaging the assemblies formed using TEM and AFM, we observed : (i) first, some of them accelerate Aβ(1-40) self-assembly with an extent that increases with the porphyrin concentration.
-For the others, a relapse of the kinetic rates is observed above a concentration threshold (noted CM) that is porphyrin-dependent.
-The biphasic modulation thus observed has not been reported so far in case of porphyrins; (ii) second, the porphyrins decrease the level of Aβ(1-40) fibrils formed as their concentration increases.
-The interactions between the porphyrins and the Aβ(1-40) have been thoroughly characterized by UV-visible, NMR, and fluorescence spectroscopies.
-The obtained data support a structure-dependent model involving Pi-stacking, electrostatic and hydrophobic interactions, responsible for the different effects of the porphyrins on the Aβ(1-40) self-assembly.
+By monitoring the kinetics of peptide self-assembly using thioflavin T (ThT) fluorescence and imaging the formed assemblies by TEM and AFM, we observed the following: (i) first, some porphyrins accelerate Aβ(1–40) self-assembly to an extent that increases with the porphyrin concentration.
+For the others, a decrease in the kinetic rates was observed above a concentration threshold (denoted as CM) that is porphyrin-dependent.
+The biphasic modulation thus observed has not been reported so far in the case of porphyrins; (ii) second, the porphyrins decrease the level of Aβ(1–40) fibrils formed as their concentration increases.
+The interactions between the porphyrins and Aβ(1–40) were thoroughly characterized by UV-visible, NMR, and fluorescence spectroscopy techniques.
+The obtained data support a structure-dependent model involving π-stacking, electrostatic and hydrophobic interactions responsible for the different effects of porphyrins on Aβ(1–40) self-assembly.

 Supplementary files